devika-aradhya/Advanced-java/1.ArrayList and LinkedList/README.md

 Solution->(https://github.com/devika-aradhya/Advanced-java/blob/main/1.ArrayList%20and%20LinkedList/1b2RemoveColors.png)

+[3.
+Write a java program for getting different colors through ArrayList interface and sort them using Collections.sort( ArrayListObj)]

+Solution->()

 [4.
-Write a java program for getting different colors through ArrayList interface and sort them using Collections.sort( ArrayListObj)]

-[5.
 Write a java program for getting different colors through ArrayList interface and extract the elements 1st and 2nd from the ArrayList object by using SubList()]

 Solution->()

-[6.
+[5.
 Write a java program for getting different colors through ArrayList interface and delete nth element from the ArrayList object by using remove by index]

 Solution->()